Validity, consonant plausibility measures, and conformal prediction: Introduction

-Fortunately, as we show in Section~\ref{S:consonance}, there is a simple imprecise prediction probability that can achieve both strong and weak prediction validity.
-Specifically, we argue that, if the ``p-value'' or ``transducer'' that results from the conformal prediction procedure \citep[e.g.,][]{Vovk:2005, Shafer2007ATO, balasubramanian2014conformal}, is converted into a consonant plausibility function, then strong and weak prediction validity hold.
+Fortunately, as we show in Section~\ref{S:consonance}, there is a simple imprecise prediction probability that can achieve both Type-1 and (strong) Type-2 prediction validity.
+Specifically, we argue that, if the ``p-value'' or ``transducer'' that results from the conformal prediction procedure \citep[e.g.,][]{Vovk:2005, Shafer2007ATO, balasubramanian2014conformal}, is converted into a consonant plausibility function, then both notions of validity hold.
 Thus, the present paper ties together two seemingly distinct threads in Glenn Shafer's distinguished research career, namely, imprecise probability/plausibility functions and conformal prediction.
-This also shows that this stronger notion of prediction validity requires no new technical machinery, only a reinterpretation of the conformal transducer as a plausibility contour and adoption of the (consonant) plausibility or possibility calculus for uncertainty quantification.
-Further desirable consequences of this new perspective on conformal prediction are that it is coherent in the sense of \citet{walley1991} and \citet{lower.previsions.book}, and that it can be readily combined with a loss/utility function, as discussed in \citet{huntley.etal.decision}, for formal decision-making.
+This also shows that this new notion of prediction validity requires no new technical machinery, only a reinterpretation of the conformal transducer as a plausibility contour and adoption of the (consonant) plausibility or possibility calculus for uncertainty quantification.
+Further desirable consequences of this new perspective on conformal prediction are that plausibility functions are coherent in the sense of \citet{walley1991} and \citet{lower.previsions.book}, and can be readily combined with a loss/utility function, as discussed in \citet{huntley.etal.decision}, for formal decision-making.